Table of Contents

 4. Environmental and Social Consequences

-Perkins reflects on the environmental and social consequences of economic imperialism and unsustainable development practices promoted by EHMs.
-He critiques the exploitation of natural resources, displacement of indigenous communities, and degradation of ecosystems in pursuit of economic growth and corporate profits.
-Perkins advocates for ethical business practices, environmental stewardship, and social equity in global economic governance.
+Perkins reflects on the unspeakable environmental and social consequences of this economic imperialism and the unsustainable development practices promoted by the economic hit men.
+Perkins harshly critiques the decent exploitation of natural resources, marginalization of indigenous communities, and ecosystem destruction in favor of null economic growth and corporate profits.
+Perkins recommends undertaking ethical business practices and environmental stewardship and engaging with social equity relevant to the realm of global economic governance.

 Detailed Analysis of Key Concepts